 Technology industry trends suggest that employers are currently offering new employees a far higher salary and long-term employees better salaries to help incentivise them to stay.
 Salaries, bonuses, flexible working and good pension offerings are on the table for negotiation.

 The odds may be in your favour, but learning how to negotiate a good salary and benefits package is a skill every technology professional should learn.
-Download our latest salary guide and ensure you have a firm understanding of the benefits you’d like to ask for before you begin.
+Access our latest Salary Guide and ensure you have a firm understanding of the benefits you’d like to ask for before you begin.

 Would you like to work with the Robert Half team today and start looking for your London tech startup job?